Sean Casey (filmmaker): Tornado Intercept Vehicles

-Casey built two mobile armored trucks called Tornado Intercept Vehicles (TIV and TIV2) to film very near to from inside the tornadoes he chases, sometimes with atmospheric scientist Joshua Wurman's Center for Severe Weather Research and the Doppler on Wheels radar trucks (DOW 2-DOW 7).
+Casey built two mobile armored trucks called Tornado Intercept Vehicles (TIV1 and TIV2) to film very near to from inside the tornadoes he chases, sometimes with atmospheric scientist Joshua Wurman's Center for Severe Weather Research and the Doppler on Wheels radar trucks (DOW 2-DOW 7).
+He also made the Suba-TIV (Subaru Tornado Intercept vehicle) from a 4th generation 2010 Subaru Outback.

 Construction began on the TIV in 2003 and cost over $80,000.
-Sean began concept of the TIV after having to use rented minivans to storm chase, and being unable to get up close to a tornado.
+Sean began the concept of the TIV after having to use rented minivans to storm chase, and being unable to get up close to a tornado.
 The windows are bullet resistant polycarbonate at 1.5 in thick.
-There's a 7.3-liter Ford Power Stroke turbodiesel under the hood, and the top speed is 85 mi/h.
+The Tornado Intercept Vehicles have a 7.3-liter Ford Power Stroke turbo diesel under the hood, and the top speed is 85 mi/h.
 The TIV weighs in at 8 ST and holds 60 USgal of fuel.

 Construction began on TIV2 in September 2007 with help from Great Plains Technology Center in Lawton, Oklahoma after Sean realized he needed to upgrade his vehicle.
 TIV2 weighs in at 7 ST and is a 4-wheel drive, 3 axle vehicle.
 It stands taller than the original TIV and is capable of going on mud and unpaved roads without the fear of getting stuck.
 The original TIV has 2-wheel drive and extremely low ground clearance that would cause it to get stuck on unpaved roads.
-It is powered by a 6.7-liter Cummins turbodiesel engine, modified with propane and water injection to produce 625 horsepower.
+It is powered by a 6.7-liter Cummins turbodiesel engine, modified with propane and water injection, to produce 625 horsepower.
 This gives TIV2 an estimated top speed of over 110 mi/h.
 Fuel capacity is 95 USgal in a custom fuel tank, giving TIV2 an approximate range over 750 mi.
 The body of TIV2 is constructed of a 1/8-inch steel skin welded over a 2 in square tubing steel frame.
 The windows in TIV2 are all bullet resistant 1 5/8 inch interlayered polycarbonate sheets and tempered glass.
 TIV2 also features an IMAX filming turret similar to the one on the original TIV.
 The original TIV's somewhat cumbersome hydraulic claws were not used on TIV2 in favor of four hydraulic skirts that drop down to deflect wind over the TIV to stabilize it and protect the underside from debris plus two stakes that extend down 42 in.
-The stakes were so effective that after the first use, TIV2 could not retract the stakes and they had to be dug out by hand.
+The stakes were so effective that after the first use, TIV2 could not retract the stakes, and they had to be dug out by hand.
+As for the Suba-TIV, he made it in 2023 and it costed around 17,000$ for the 2010 Subaru Outback and around 2,000$ in upgrades, which is why he sold it for 19,000$..